project-fifo/docs/snarl/configuration.rst

 Database
 ********

-*FiFo* uses *LevelDB* as it's backend database.
-LevelDB has many different tuneables.
+*FiFo* uses *LevelDB* as it's back-end database.
+LevelDB has many different tune-ables.
 Some of the more important ones are:

 ``ring_size``
     The number of VNodes used by FiFo, this setting can only be changed before the system is booted the first time so choose it carefully, it defaults to ``8`` but with more then one systems it is very sensible to increase this number higher, generally ``~10`` vnodes per physical node are a good rule of thumb.
 The ``ring_size`` needs to be a a power of two (``2``, ``4``, ``8`` ... ``64`` ...).